grassrootseconomics/org-website/content/Blog/lukenya-pioneers.md

 * **Attracting more endowments** to expand pool access to additional students and vendors.
 * **Academic research and documentation** to refine and responsibly replicate the model.
-* **Showcasing LUSOBE at the Lukenya University "10 Million Trees" Marathon**, a major event with nationwide media coverage.
+* **Showcasing LUSOBE at the Lukenya University [10 Million Trees" Marathon](https://marathon.lukenyauniversity.ac.ke/homepage/)**, a major event with nationwide media coverage.

 This initiative is a **blueprint for sustainable, community-based finance**, providing an alternative to exploitative loan systems while fostering collective resilience.